Discerning ground state and photoemission-induced spin textures in altermagnetic $\alpha$-MnTe: Results and discussions

 \subsection{Influence of multiple domains}

 (S)ARPES measurements of real $\alpha$-MnTe samples are, in fact, even more complex than the 1-step predictions described above.
-It is associated with the fact that the characteristic size of a magnetic domain in MnTe thin films is of the order of 0.1 $\mu m$ in the absence of patterning \cite{amin2024nanoscale}.
-Therefore, any conventional synchrotron-based ARPES experiment will most likely probe simultaneously several domains with different orientation.
+This is associated with the fact that the characteristic size of a magnetic domain in MnTe thin films is of the order of 0.1 $\mu m$ in the absence of patterning \cite{amin2024nanoscale}.
+Therefore, any conventional synchrotron-based ARPES experiment on unpatterned films will most likely probe simultaneously several domains with different orientation.

-There are 6 possible N\'eel vector orientations - along each $\Gamma$-M\textsubscript{i} direction.
-The band structure of domains with the opposite N\'eel vector are spin-flipped with respect to each other.
-Therefore, we can define two basic scenarios of possible domain configurations under the photon beam: either the overall domain composition is balanced or there is a preponderance of a certain N\'eel direction.
-The first case is logically assumed for a non-field-cooled sample, where the total net spin polarization in the ground state averages out to zero everywhere in the Brillouin zone.
+In $\alpha$-MnTe with the surface along the $[0001]$-direction, there are 6 possible N\'eel vector orientations, given the three equivalent $\Gamma$-M\textsubscript{i} easy-axes.
+For a given easy axis, the band structure of domains with the opposite N\'eel vector are spin-flipped with respect to each other.
+In general, we can define two basic scenarios of possible domain configurations under the photon beam: either the overall domain composition is balanced or there is a preponderance of a certain easy axis and sign of the N\'eel vector.
+The first case is logically assumed for a non-field-cooled unpatterned film, where the total net spin polarization in the ground state averages out to zero everywhere in the Brillouin zone.
 We will discuss the balanced case first, and will focus on imbalanced domain configurations afterwards.